 Networks are rapidly becoming larger and more complex, with numerous different technologies playing into their expansion.
 Network mapping is increasingly important for network administrators tasked with handling these growing networks.
-Network mapping provides network admins with a visual map so they can check network performance, the status of connected devices, monitor the network, and analyse networks before initiating troubleshooting efforts.
+Network mapping tools provide network admins with a visual map so they can check network performance, the status of connected devices, monitor the network, and analyze networks before initiating troubleshooting efforts.
 A network map is a pictorial representation that includes servers, and connected devices such as routers, firewalls, switches, and more.

 The process of local area network mapping can be performed manually, but accomplishing this work manually becomes risky as there is a greater chance of missing something when it involves highly complex networks.